-Still there are images that are fine with a laser printer.
+Still there are color images that are fine with a laser printer.
 Text is perfectly readable from an inkjet printer.
-These images and comparisons should help clarify the quality difference between the types of printers.
+These images and comparisons are meant to help clarify the quality difference between the types of printers.

 This clarification will help you make an informed decision on which printer is a better fit for your printing needs.
 What you print most will determine which printer type is more appealing.